Lipid nanoparticle technology

 Due to mRNA’s physicochemical properties, including the large size and negative charge, mRNAs face multiple extracellular and intracellular barriers.

-Address these challenges
+To address these challenges

 To address these challenges, a robust delivery vehicle is required.